maimaimai-bit/C4EJS110-THU-VIEN-AM-NHAC/README.md

 # Thu-Vien-Am-Nhac
-A music website demo with various admin and user features; final group project from MindX's Intro to Web Development Bootcamp.
+A music website demo with various admin and user features; final group project from MindX's Intro to Web Development Bootcamp (4/2021 - Hanoi, Vietnam).

 Website was build using HTML, CSS and Javascript (no framework).
 Our database is managed through mockAPI.io.
 Our main features include: <br />
 • Creating an user account; logging in/out. <br />